-I haven't always said no to outside activities.
-Years ago, you'd find us participating in many weekly activities.
-Park group, homeschool co-op, church meetings and small groups (for adults AND kids), and visits with extended family were a part of our normal weekly routine.
-Extra-curricular interests, such as sports and swimming, field trips, camping trips, and various other homeschool events filled most days of the month.
+I haven’t always said no to outside activities.
+Years ago, we participated in many weekly activities.
+Our normal weekly routine included park group, homeschool co-op, church meetings and small groups (for adults AND kids), and visits with extended family.
+Most days of the month also included extra-curricular interests, such as sports and swimming, field trips, camping trips, and various other homeschool events filled most days of the month.

 Our 3rd son developed a rare, life-changing seizure syndrome.
 Without going into all the details, let me just say -everything changed!
 Anything that wasn’t mandatory was dropped.
 Homeschooling, of course, made the cut, but all the extra stuff that had mattered so much before didn’t.

 Years later, he recovered and life returned to normal.
 We started filling in our calendar and enjoying more time away from home and then I was diagnosed with cancer.
 Suddenly my calendar was filled with hospital visits, chemo, surgery, radiation, and all the other things that go along with a cancer diagnosis.
 Once again, everything that wasn’t absolutely necessary came to a screeching halt.
 We continued to homeschool, but most everything else was dropped.

 Though all is well now, we’ve continued to keep our calendar fairly clear.
 I guess I never really thought about the “why” of our mostly stay-at-home homeschooling until recently, but it makes sense that we just value our time at home a little bit more than we used to.
 That’s not to say that those who have busy schedules don’t value their time at home – just that we’ve needed a few years to simply be here more than before.